libremesh/lime-sdk/README.md

 ### Using plain QEMU
 Plain qemu can be launched straight from the command line, if you don't need to access LibreMesh web interface and just want to have a shell you can issue

-`qemu-system-arm -nographic -M virt -m 64 -kernel lede-17.01.2-lime-XXXX-armvirt-zImage -drive file=lede-17.01.2-lime-XXXX-armvirt-root.ext4,format=raw,if=virtio -append 'root=/dev/vda rootwait'`
+`sudo qemu-system-arm -nographic -M virt -m 64 -kernel lede-17.01.4-lime-XXXX-armvirt-zImage -drive file=lede-17.01.4-lime-XXXX-armvirt-root.ext4,format=raw,if=virtio -append 'root=/dev/vda rootwait'`

 Press enter and you will find yourself inside the VM booted.